Martin Bodmer: Career

 Bodmer amassed 150,000 works in eighty languages, including first editions of major works, the Papyrus 66 which is one of the oldest almost completely preserved manuscripts of John's Gospel (2nd century), the original of Grimms' Fairy Tales, the only copies of the Gutenberg Bible and the Shakespeare First Folio in Switzerland, a string quintet by Mozart, the prose version of Gotthold Lessing's Nathan the Wise, Gustave Flaubert's Madame Bovary, Thomas Mann's Lotte in Weimar, original editions of Don Quixote, Goethe's Faust, and valuable papyri, known as Bodmer Papyri, from ancient times, including a papyrus manuscript dating to the third century of the complete Dyskolos, an Ancient Greek comedy by Menander, which was recovered and published in 1959.
 Bodmer extended its project to cuneiform tablets and ancient coins.

 Before his death, Bodmer refused the proposal of Harry H. Ransom who offered him $60 million (1971) to buy the collection.
 With his children’s consent, Bodmer placed his collection at the heart of the Martin Bodmer Foundation, a private cultural institution headquartered in Cologny, which continues to manage and expand the collection.

+Personal life

+In 1927, Bodmer married Alice Elsa Naville (1906–1982), daughter of Henri Agenor Naville (1875–1939), an engineer at Escher, Wyss & Cie., and Martha Clotilde Naville (née von Muralt; 1878–1939).
+They had four children.